International Institute for Peace

 The International Institute For Peace (IIP) was established in Vienna, Austria, in 1956 to conduct research on peace and promote the peaceful resolution of conflict.
 Operating globally alongside organizations like the Economic and Social Council of the United Nations (ECOSOC) and United Nations Organization for Education, Science, Culture and Communication (UNESCO), the IIP implements peaceful practices across nations.

 History

 The International Institute for Peace was founded in Vienna in 1956.
 In 1989, Erwin Lanc re-founded the institute as a non-governmental organization and introduced new statutes.
-Since 1989, the IIP has been, according to Austrian Law, independent of any state.
+Since 1989, the IIP has been, according to Austrian Law, independent of the state.
 It has consultative status at the Economic and Social Council of the United Nations (ECOSOC) and the United Nations Organization for Education, Science, Culture, and Communication (UNESCO).
 The current president is Dr. Hannes Swoboda.

 About

-The International Institute for Peace (IIP) is an international Non-Governmental Organization (NGO) that gained consultative status with UNESCO in 2011.
-IIP and UNESCO work together to address any violence that takes place in the world, mainly in areas of high population.
-Cases are analyzed, and members of IIP and UNESCO attempt to find a peaceful resolution to the situation.
-IIP's work helps UNESCO meet its constitutional goal of building peace in the minds of people.
+The International Institute for Peace (IIP) is an international Non-Governmental Organization (NGO) with consultative status with UNESCO since 2011.
+IIP and UNESCO work together to address violence worldwide, mainly in high population areas.
+They analyze cases and attempt to find peaceful resolutions.
+IIP's work helps UNESCO meet its constitutional goal of peacebuilding.